-TIP: For a list of directives and a short description their functions, enter the implementation command followed by the -help option (for example, $place_design -help$ ), or see this link in the Vivado Design Suite User Guide: Implementation (UG904).
+TIP: For a list of directives and a short description of their functions, enter the implementation command followed by the -help option (for example, $place_design -help$ ).
+For information on strategies, see this link in the Vivado Design Suite User Guide: Implementation (UG904).